gtaylor44/Crane/README.md

 <img src="http://gregnz.com/images/SprocMapper/logo.png" alt="SprocMapper logo">

-SprocMapper is an easy to use Object-relational mapper specifically designed for stored procedures.
+SprocMapper is an easy to use object-relational mapper specifically designed for stored procedures.
 Write less lines of code and be more productive.

 Key Features:
  * Support: Sql Server and MySql